h5rdly/Jiffy/README.md

 -	Lookups take a few seconds for sparse results, I would like them to have real time speed.
 Feel free to pitch in or offer any assistance.
 -	Ideas for speeding up the database creation, preferably in a cross-platfrom way, are quite welcome.

+- The code in this repository is in the public domain